BrendelGroup/TSRchitect/demo/HOWTO.md

 ## Example 1
-This example only requires the _xdemo1_ you will find in this directory.
+This example only requires the _xdemo1_ script you will find in this directory.
 Take a look at the script: it's simply a compilation of the instructions from the relevant section in the [TSRchitectUsersGuide](../inst/doc/TSRchitectUsersGuide.Rmd), to be executed in